 |A slick of oil on the surface still bubbles up from the ship below

-|Looking up through the memorial structure at the US flag
+|Looking up through the structure at the US flag

-|Honolulu waterfront as seen from the top deck of our cruise ship.
+|This is the Honolulu waterfront as seen from the top deck of our cruise ship.
 The white Aloha Tower

 Honolulu harbor.
-Back then all of Honolulu would come to a standstill to greet the visitors.
+Back then all of Honolulu would come to a standstill to greet the new visitors.